bonfus/undi/docs/examples/auto.rst

 is also performed.

-A json file named `results.json` is produced by the code and contains both zero-field and longitudinal field results.
+A json file named `results.json` is produced by the code and contains both zero-field, longitudinal and transverse field results.

 Approximations